MESGJanie/documentation/service/run/detail.md

-# Detail of a published service
+# Detail of a service

 To get the details of a specific published service, run the command: